-As of December 31, 2020, we had U.S. federal and state net operating loss carryforwards (NOLs) of \$28.4 million and \$15.9 million, respectively.
+As of March 31, 2022, we had U.S. federal and state net operating loss carryforwards (NOLs) of \$62.1 million and \$38.5 million, respectively.
 The federal NOLs of \$1.3 million, generated before January 1, 2018, will begin to expire in 2034, but can be used to offset up to 100% of taxable income.
-Amounts generated after December 31, 2017 will carryforward indefinitely, but will be subject to a 80% taxable income limitation beginning in tax years after December 31, 2020, as provided by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-State NOLs, if not utilized, will begin to expire in 2036.
+Amounts generated after December 31, 2017 will carryforward indefinitely, but will be subject to a 80% taxable income limitation.
+State NOLs, if not utilized, will begin to expire in 2029.
 We may use these NOLs to offset against taxable income for U.S. federal and state income tax purposes.
 Additionally, Section 382 of the Internal Revenue Code of 1986, as amended (the Code), may limit the NOLs we may use in any year for U.S. federal income tax purposes in the event of certain changes in ownership of our company.
 A Section 382 "ownership change" generally occurs if one or more stockholders or groups of stockholders who own at least 5% of a company's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
 Similar rules may apply under state tax laws.
 We have not conducted a 382 study to determine whether the use of our NOLs is impaired.
-We may have previously undergone an "ownership change," In addition, future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could result in future "ownership changes."
+We may have previously undergone an "ownership change."
+In addition, future issuances or sales of our stock, including certain transactions involving our stock that are outside of our control, could result in future "ownership changes."
 "Ownership changes" that have occurred in the past or that may occur in the future could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes we can use to reduce our taxable income, potentially increasing and accelerating our liability for income taxes, and also potentially causing those tax attributes to expire unused.
 States may impose other limitations on the use of our NOLs.
 Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in our retaining less cash after payment of U.S. federal and state income taxes during any year in which we have taxable income, rather than losses, than we would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.